cseptesting/floatcsep/docs/examples/case_e.rst

        :language: yaml
        :lines: 21-34

+    The forecasts are plotted and stored in ``examples/case_e/results/{timewindow}/forecasts/``.
 See :func:`~csep.utils.plots.plot_spatial_dataset` for forecast plot options and :func:`~csep.utils.plots.plot_catalog` for the catalog placed on top.

 Running the experiment
 ----------------------

-    The experiment can be run by simply navigating to the ``examples/case_a`` folder in the terminal and typing.
+    The experiment can be run by simply navigating to the ``examples/case_e`` folder in the terminal and typing.

     .. code-block:: console